mkzarra/express_pokedex/readme.md

 default amount.

 Remember, query strings are parameters passed in the URL after a question mark and separated with ampersands.
-They look like this:
+They look like this (mapwebsite.com is just an unrelated example):

 ```
 http://mapwebsite.com/?lat=40.284&long=110.133&zoom=12